-- When showing L1 of Inlet 1, the two-digit row cycles through i1 and - When showing L1 of Inlet 2, the two-digit row cycles through i2 and T.1 - When showing active power of Inlet 1, the two-digit row cycles through i1 and AP. - When showing active power of Inlet 2, the two-digit row cycles through i2 and AP. - Current of the selected component is shown in the three-digit row.
+- When showing L1 of Inlet 1, the two-digit row cycles through i1 and L1. - When showing L1 of Inlet 2, the two-digit row cycles through i2 and L1. - When showing active power of Inlet 1, the two-digit row cycles through i1 and AP. - When showing active power of Inlet 2, the two-digit row cycles through i2 and AP. - Current of the selected component is shown in the three-digit row.
 Simultaneously the CURRENT(A) LED is lit.
-See LEDs for Measurement Units (on page 79). - 3.
-When selecting a line, you can press the Up and Down buttons simultaneously to switch between voltage, active power and current readings. - When the voltage is displayed, the VOLTAGE(V) LED is lit.
+See LEDs for Measurement Units (on page 79). - When selecting an outlet or a line, you can press the Up and Down buttons simultaneously to switch between voltage, active power and current readings. - When the voltage is displayed, the VOLTAGE(V) LED is lit.
 It is displayed for about five seconds, after which the current reading re-appears. - When the active power is displayed, the POWER(kW) LED is lit.
 It is displayed for about five seconds, after which the current reading re-appears. - 4.
-When selecting the inlet (AP), it displays the active power reading. - When the active power is displayed, the POWER(kW) LED is lit.
+When selecting AP, it displays the selected inlet's active power reading. - When the active power is displayed, the POWER(kW) LED is lit.